DonghakPark/TIL/2019 UCI I_SURF/README.md

-#Research At UCI-ISURF
+## Research  At  UCI-ISURF

-#Donghak Park(Dankook.univ)
+Donghak Park(Dankook.univ)
-#Donghyeon Choi(Kookmin.univ)
+Donghyeon Choi(Kookmin.univ)
-#Woolim Cho(Sungkyunkwan.Univ)
+Woolim Cho(Sungkyunkwan.Univ)
+##

-#Project Title : Security Implications of Compound Neural Network for Self-Driving Cars
+## Security Implications of Compound Neural Network for Self-Driving Cars

-#Mentor : Prof.Sang-Woo Jun
+## Mentor : Prof.Sang-Woo Jun

-#Abstract
+## Abstract

-In self-driving cars, deep learning is used to classify objects and determine actions, which are the basic and important parts of autonomous driving.
+***In self-driving cars, deep learning is used to classify objects and determine actions, which are the basic and important parts of autonomous driving.
 However, applying deep learning to self-driving cars has two critical problems.
 First, deep learning models require a lot of energy.
 It has been shown that the power consumption of deep-learning